-Unfortunately, Nanaimo still tends to be a location travellers pass through while on their way to other destinations.
-But in doing so, many fantastic places to see and explore are missed.
+Nanaimo still tends to be a location travellers pass through while on their way to other destinations.
+However, in doing so, many fantastic places to see and explore are missed.

-With a revitalized downtown core that offers a plethora of unique shopping and dining options, great walking, hiking, and biking trails, and attractions that will please any history buff, Nanaimo has much to offer.
+With a revitalized downtown core, Nanaimo offers a plethora of unique shopping and dining options, great trails, and unique attractions that will please any history buff.

 I am here to show you that Nanaimo is more than worth the stop!